 Reviewer batch jobs

 Reviewer rules are preconfigured checks that validate aspects of a feature's quality.
 These include checks that validate spatial relationships, attribute consistency, and feature integrity.
-Reviewer rules are created using ArcGIS Pro and can be stored in a map or a geodatabase that contains the features to be validated.
+Reviewer rules are created using ArcGIS Pro and are stored in the geodatabase that contains the features to be validated.

-A session organizes error results discovered during automated validation or visual inspection.
+Error results discovered during automated validation or visual inspection are organized within a session.
 Sessions define a series of validation and quality control transactions performed by data checks or manual review.
 Sessions are stored in a Reviewer workspace and are an item in ArcGIS Pro projects to facilitate data correction tasks.
-Sessions are created and deleted using the Create Reviewer Session and Delete Reviewer Session geoprocessing tools.
+Sessions are created and deleted using the Create Reviewer Session and Delete Reviewer Session tools.

 A feature or table row that has been selected as a member of a sampled population.
-In Data Reviewer, the sampling of features is implemented using the Sampling check.
+In Data Reviewer, feature sampling is implemented using the Sampling check.